nexient-llc/depr-tf-azurerm-module-mssql_database/README.md

 ## Overview

 This terraform module creates a Microsoft SQL Database instance in the Azure Portal.
+This module depends on the below mentioned resources which must be existing at the time of the creation of this module
+- Resource group
+- MS SQL Server
+- Storage Account (for extended audit policy)

 ## Pre-Commit hooks